MoRizwanAMU/rizwan/README.md

 # rizwan
-this is my first git  repository
+this is my first git  repository. author - Mo Rizwan